Choosing contraception after giving birth

-Although sex might be the last thing on your mind just after giving birth, your body could be fertile within 21 days and its as well to think about the alternatives.
+Although the last thing on your mind may be sex after giving birth, your body could be fertile within 21 days.
 Many couples take some time before they are ready to have sex, although some women feel more sexual after the birth.

-Even if you don’t plan on having sex for a while, knowing about your options, thinking about what you want and discussing it with your partner puts you in a good place when the time comes.
+Even if you don’t plan on having sex for a while after having a baby, knowing about your options, thinking about what you want and discussing it with your partner puts you in a good place when the time comes.

 In the first 21 days after giving birth, you are extremely unlikely to get pregnant, so you don’t need contraception.
 After this, you can become pregnant, even before you have your first period.
 This is because ovulation (when the ovary releases an egg) occurs before you get your period.

 Your body will change after giving birth and, if you were using contraception before you became pregnant, it may no longer be right for you.
 Also, there are other considerations you may need to take into account, particularly if you are breastfeeding, which are outlined below.

 According to the National Institute for Health and Clinical Excellence (NICE), contraception should be discussed within one week of giving birth, with either your healthcare practitioner or midwife as some methods of contraception need to have been in use for three to four weeks to be effective.
 All the reliable birth control methods are for women except for condoms and male sterilisation.